isomerpages/moe-sls/_student-user-guide/Assess/Attempt a Free Response Question.md

 third_nav_title: Assess
 ---
 <h1 id="attempt-a-free-response-question">Attempt a Free-Response Question</h1>
-<p><del>Important: Your teacher may create a Team Quiz under a Teacher-Marked Quiz for you to attempt the question collaboratively with your peers.
-Click here [hyperlink student/Assignments/AttemptTeam.html] to learn more about Team Quizzes.</del></p>
 <h2 id="-free-response-question-"><strong>Free-Response Question</strong></h2>
 <hr>
 <ol>
 <li>From R18, your teacher is able to attach a pre-populated Google File to a Free-Response Question.
 To find out how you can attempt such questions, click here [hyperlink student/Integration/AboutGoogle.html]. </li>
-<li>For Free-Response Questions, your may include in your response:<ol>
+<li>For Free-Response Questions, your may include in your response:<ol style="list-style-type: lower-alpha;">
 <li>text in English, Malay, Chinese or Tamil [hyperlink Insert Chinese or Tamil Text] </li>
 <li>tables [hyperlink Insert Tables]</li>
 <li>mathematical or chemical equations [hyperlink Insert Mathematical or Chemical Equations]</li>